Contemporary prize plate to verso of front fly-leaf; minor toning; cloth rubbed at extremities.

 Victorian Literature

 First edition.
 8vo.
-Advertisements at end.
-Original red pictorial cloth lettered in gilt.
+Original black cloth lettered in red.
+Dust-jacket, correctly priced at 3/6.

 Victorian Literature